nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/adv_prov.rst

   The error value of ``-ENOENT`` is used to inform that provider desists from providing data.
   In that case, the provider does not fill in the Bluetooth data structure.
   This error code is not forwarded to the module that controls Bluetooth LE advertising.
-  Other negative values denote provider-specific errors, which are forwarded directly to the module that controls Bluetooth LE advertising.
+  Other negative values denote provider-specific errors that are forwarded directly to the module that controls Bluetooth LE advertising.

 The provided Bluetooth data can depend on any of the following options: